 Flying With Young Kids: Quick Tips By Age Group

-I wrote initially an eBook including every tip I have about surviving short and long haul flights with young kids.
+I wrote initially an eBook including every tip I have about surviving short and long-haul flights with young kids.
 I even included the jet lag advice we received from a sleep clinic that worked like a charm.
 Fox News found the book and just called for a phone interview about flying with babies.
 That was cool.
-I’ll get to the point: Flying with Kids is now available in Paperback.

 Anyway, if you’re flying with young kids this summer, here are some random tips by age group.